tgrysztar/fasmg/core/readme.txt

 When the source code is assembled with fasmg, it depends on the files from "examples/x86/include" directory that implement the instruction sets and output formats compatible with flat assembler 1.
-Additionally the Mach-O format is available to fasmg via "source/macos/macho.inc".